 Many of these “random Twitter commenters,” including Brian Stelter, bear Twitter’s blue checkmark status of “verified” because of their status as professional journalists.
 When users read tweets from professional journalists who have also been verified by Twitter, they assume the information to be accurate.
 Moreover, journalists use Twitter chatter to justify reporting on stories as legitimate news, such as in this instance.
 For journalists to distinguish their reporting of news from “the media” because their Twitter posts are not official publications from their places of employment is disingenuous, particularly when the chatter from those very tweets help to form the basis for “official” news coverage of the issue.

 Nobody expects the news media to be 100% accurate all the time.
 However, there is a consistent pattern of misrepresentation and selective reporting of the facts among many of today’s news outlets.
 This should concern us … not just because we rely upon these outlets for reliable information, but because this pattern could have significant spiritual consequences for our nation.
-To discover what these consequences may be, read The Fake News Epidemic and Its Perilous Trajectory.
+To discover what these consequences may be, read Culture of Lies: Understanding Fake News and Its Spiritual Ramifications.

 1. Jarrett, Laura, Jeremy Herb and Manu Raju.
 “Comey’s Actions ‘Extraordinary and Insubordinate,’ Report Says.”
 CNN, n.d.
 Last Updated June 14, 2018.
 Accessed June 19, 2018. https://www.cnn.com/2018/06/14/politics/ig-report-clinton-email-investigation/.

 2. Right Side Broadcasting Network.
 “LIVE: FBI Director Holds Press Conference After IG Report Released.”
 YouTube video https://www.youtube.com/watch?reload=9&v=FVl4VVfQVVo (accessed June 19, 2018).